mongodb/docs/source/includes/steps-configure-privatelink-aws.rst

                 :gold:`IMPORTANT:` You must specify at least one subnet.
 If you don't,
                 |aws| won't provision an :term:`interface endpoint` in
                 your |vpc|.
-An interface endpoint is required for lients in your |vpc| to send traffic to the private endpoint.
+An interface endpoint is required for clients in your |vpc| to send traffic to the private endpoint.

       #.
 Copy the command the dialog box displays and run it using